-The #1 thing that has helped us save money in our house is multitasking products.
+The #1 thing that has helped me save money in at home is multitasking products.
 Castile soap is one of those products.
 Castile soap is a gentle sulfate-free foaming soap made mostly with vegetable oils that was named after a region in Spain in which it was originally made.
 Castile soap is incredibly gentle, even for use on babies.
-In March, I challenged the House of Brown to 30days of using Dr. Bronner’s Organic Peppermint soap to see how many ways we could use it.
-I purchased a 1/2 gallon at the end of February, for $25 and this is how we used it:
+One month I created a challenge at home: 30days of using Dr. Bronner’s Organic Peppermint soap to see how many ways I could use it.
+I purchased a 1/2 gallon for $25 and this is how I used it:

 1. Shampoo – I took an old narrow shampoo bottle, filled it halfway with Castile soap, and filled it the rest of the way with water.
 My came out clean and my scalp felt great!*